Last updated on March 21st, 2019

 Knowing which to file for can help in planning for the road ahead.

-2. There is a difference between a divorce and an annulment
+2. There is a Difference Between a Divorce and an A

-Although divorce seems pretty straight-forward, there are subcategories of of divorce.
-These include: fault/no-fault, void/voidable, and contested/uncontested divorces.
+Although divorce seems pretty straight-forward, there are actually several subcategories of divorce.
+These can include:

 Unlike void marriages, a voidable marriage is not automatically dead when it happens.
-Someone must ask a court to declare it dead.
-Voidable marriages are those in which one party lacked the ability to consent to marriage because of age or, mental incapacity or infirmity, and can be declared void .
+Someone must ask a court to declare the marriage dead.

 Regardless of being void or voidable, the main point of an annulment is that a court erases the marriage as though it never happened.
 It is essentially, a legal do-over.